maisappreis/registration-system-upfit/README.md

 ## 🛠️ Installation

-In the project directory `/back-end`, create a virtual environment:
+In the project directory `/back-end`:

+1 - Create your `.env` file with your `SECRET_KEY`

+2 - Create a virtual environment:
 ```
 python -m venv .upfit
 ```

-Activate the Virtual Environment:
+3 - Activate the Virtual Environment:

 - on Mac (bash/zsh)
 ```